Smn theorem

-In computability theory the theorem, written also as "smn-theorem" or "s-m-n theorem" (also called the translation lemma, parameter theorem, and the parameterization theorem) is a basic result about programming languages (and, more generally, Gödel numberings of the computable functions) (Soare 1987, Rogers 1967).
+In computability theory the theorem, written also as "smn-theorem" or "s-m-n theorem" (also called the translation lemma, parameter theorem, and the parameterization theorem) is a basic result about programming languages (and, more generally, Gödel numberings of the partial computable functions) (Soare 1987, Rogers 1967).
 It was first proved by Stephen Cole Kleene (1943).
-The name ' comes from the occurrence of an S with subscript n and superscript m in the original formulation of the theorem (see below).
+The name $S^n_m$ comes from the occurrence of an $S$ with subscript $n$ and superscript $m$ in the original formulation of the theorem (see below).

-In practical terms, the theorem says that for a given programming language and positive integers m and n, there exists a particular algorithm that accepts as input the source code of a program with m + n free variables, together with m values.
-This algorithm generates source code that effectively substitutes the values for the first m free variables, leaving the rest of the variables free.
+In practical terms, the theorem says that for a given programming language and positive integers $m$ and $n$, there exists a particular algorithm that accepts as input the source code of a program with $m + n$ free variables, together with $m$ values.
+This algorithm generates source code that in essence substitutes the values for the first $m$ free variables, leaving the rest of the variables free.

 Details

 The basic form of the theorem applies to functions of two arguments (Nies 2009, p.
 6).
-Given a Gödel numbering $\varphi$ of recursive functions, there is a primitive recursive function s of two arguments with the following property: for every Gödel number p of a partial computable function f with two arguments, the expressions $\varphi_{s(p, x)}(y)$ and $f(x, y)$ are defined for the same combinations of natural numbers x and y, and their values are equal for any such combination.
-In other words, the following extensional equality of functions holds for every x:
+Given a Gödel numbering $\varphi$ of partial computable functions, there is a primitive recursive function $s$ of two arguments with the following property: for every Gödel number $e$ of a partial computable function $f$ with two arguments, the expressions $\varphi_{s(e, x)}(y)$ and $f(x, y)$ are defined for the same combinations of natural numbers $x$ and $y$, and their values are equal for any such combination.
+In other words, the following extensional equality of functions holds for every $x$: